5 Easy Ways To Make Extra Cash to Travel

 With Rakuten, I earn cash back on the online purchases that I am already making on a weekly (or sometimes daily) basis.
 Not only do I earn a percentage of my purchase back, but coupon codes are automatically applied when I check out, saving me money when I buy.
 In just the first month of joining, I earned $20 in cash back shopping on common online websites such as Walmart or Macys.
 It's that easy!
 Bonus Tip: By adding the plug-in to my browser, Rakuten automatically notifies me when a website I visit offers cash back.
 To make cash back on your everyday shopping habits, sign up using my referral link and get $10 automatically added to your account.

-2. Create and sell products on Zazzle.
+2. Create and sell products on Zazzle or Etsy.

 On Zazzle, I create my own designs on their products and receive a royalty whenever something is sold.
 This gives me a chance to be creative and take my favorite saying or image (or something completely made up) and put it onto a t-shirt, mug, phone case, or one of the hundreds of other items available for customizing.
 While the prices of the base product are fixed, I’m able to select my royalty amount, therefore controlling how much money I can make from each product.